 Prior to onboarding a device to CDO, you must create an account with the Meraki dashboard and onboard your device or template to the dashboard.
 If your organization does not have an account in the Meraki dashboard, you will be unable to generate an API token and your device will not communicate to CDO.

-Handle Meraki MX login credentials and permissions through the CDO console.
+Handle Meraki MX login credentials and permissions through CDO.
 Without the correct credentials or permissions, CDO cannot communicate with the Meraki device.
-See Updating Meraki MX Credentials and Generate and Retrieve Meraki API Key for more information.
+See Updating Meraki MX Connection Credentials for CDO and Generate and Retrieve Meraki API Key for more information.

 Meraki Layer 3 Rules and CDO